 Animal Use Protocol Submission And Review Process For Projects Associated With the FSU Film School, School of Theatre and Other Arts

-For clarification, if a production or project uses animals and involves individuals receiving course credit for participation, such production or project would fall under the oversight of the FSU ACUC as animals used in teaching.
+If a production or project uses animals and involves individuals receiving course credit for participation, such production or project would fall under the oversight of the FSU ACUC as animals used in teaching.
 Project or production supervisors should either ensure that a request for ACUC review and approval be submitted and approved in advance or provide the Committee with a statement that no course credit was extended to individuals involved in the production.
 If there is any question whether a production or project falls into this category, it is the responsibility of the supervisor, chair, dean or director to contact the ACUC Secretary for guidance.

 Should a production or project require ACUC approval, a form must be submitted for each production, describing all animal use planned or performed, at least 2 weeks prior to any animal use.
 This will permit the Committee to perform its federally mandated oversight function to ensure University compliance with Federal regulations.
 The Committee recognizes that changes to any project may occur at the last minute and, therefore, a protocol may need to be submitted on short notice.
 However, students should be encouraged to keep these occurrences to a minimum.

-The application is submitted to the ACUC Secretary in the Department of Laboratory Animal Resources office.
-The ACUC Secretary then forwards a copy of the protocol to the LAR veterinarians for a pre-review.
+The application is submitted to the ACUC Coordinator in the Department of Laboratory Animal Resources office.
+The ACUC Coordinator then forwards a copy of the protocol to the LAR veterinarians for a pre-review.
 These individuals conduct a preliminary review with an eye to helping the investigator eliminate any stumbling blocks to approval by the full Committee.
 Suggested modifications and questions are provided to the person that has filed the protocol.
 The LAR staff is available for consultation and is often able to assist with locating animals suitable for the productions.

 If last minute modifications to the production are necessary following approval, students are required to contact one of the LAR Veterinarians for approval prior to making any changes.
 The LAR Veterinarian will then report on the modification at the next ACUC meeting.